 HydroSimulations (2016) has undertaken a desktop review of these studies in order to conservatively estimate the MPO groundwater pit inflows and associated licensing requirements.
-As described in Section 6.2, HydroSimulations is conducting contemporary groundwater modelling for the MPO to validate that the groundwater inflow estimates are conservative.
+As described in Section 6.2, contemporary groundwater modelling is being undertaken for the MPO to validate that the groundwater inflow estimates are conservative.